 Whichever sector you work in, you'll need to be an excellent communicator, highly organised and able to manage your workload - find out more about the skills that employers want.

-If successful, the next stage of the application process will likely include a telephone or video interview.
-If you pass the first interview you'll then attend an assessment centre, before moving on to the final interview.
-Depending on your preferred area of consulting and your employer you may also need to pass numerical or psychometric tests.
+If successful, the next stage of the process will likely include a telephone or video interview.
+You'll then attend an assessment centre, before moving on to the final interview.
+Depending on your preferred area of consulting and your employer, you may also need to pass numerical or psychometric tests.

 Find out more